Gnefil/Blog-Singularity/source/_posts/Patterning-in-vertebrates-anterior-posterior-axis.md

 The Anterior-Posterior axis patterning is indispensable to the wide range of cell type formation along the neural tube of vertebrates.
 Anterior-Posterior patterning plus Dorsal-Ventral patterning and different homeobox genes together give neuroblasts unique identities to form relevant cell types and perform future tasks.

-**References:**
+# References
 - Joyner, A.L., Liu, A., and Millet S. (2000) "Otx2, Gbx2 and Fgf8 interact to position and maintain a mid–hindbrain organizer", Current opinion in cell biology, 12(6), pp. 736-741.
 - Moore, K.L., Persaud, T.V.N., and Torchia, M.G.
 (2013) The Developing Human: Clinically Oriented Embryology.
 9th.
 Saunders, pp. 506-509.
 - Sanes, D.H., Reh, T.A., Harris, W.A., and Landgraf, M. (2019) Development of the Nervous System.
 4th.
-Academic Press, pp. 27-52

- the Nervous System.
+Academic Press, pp. 27-52 the Nervous System.
 4th.
 Academic Press, pp. 27-52